ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference in the "cnf" claim of the access token.

 When issuing the first access token of a token series, AS MAY include additional fields in the EDHOC\_Information object (see {{edhoc-parameters-object}}) specified in the "edhoc\_info" claim of the access token.
-Specifically, if the following fields of the EDHOC\_Information object are specified in the response to C from the /token endpoint, they MUST be included with the same values in the EDHOC\_Information object within the access token.

-* osc\_ms\_len: The size of the OSCORE Master Secret.
-If it is not included, the default value from {{Section A.1 of RFC9528}} is assumed.

-* osc\_salt\_len: The size of the OSCORE Master Salt.
-If it is not included, the default value from {{Section A.1 of RFC9528}} is assumed.

-* osc\_version: The OSCORE version.
-If it is not included, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

 The access token needs to be protected for various reasons.
 To prevent manipulation of the content, it needs to be integrity protected.
 Also, RS has to be able to verify that the access token is issued by a trusted AS, by achieving source authentication.
 Depending on the use case and deployment, the access token may need to be confidentiality protected, for example due to privacy reasons.